The Best Camping Pillows

 How to Choose the Best Camping Pillow for Your Needs

-Self-inflating pillows are more convenient, but the foam used to help the pillow expand adds extra weight.
+Self-inflating camping pillows are more convenient, but the foam used to help the pillow expand adds extra weight.
 On top of that, when compressed the pillow naturally weighs more and takes up more space than a pillow without internal foam.

-Pillows which you must inflate with your breath can be lighter and more compressible, but they’re not as convenient.
+Inflatable camping pillows you must inflate with your breath can be lighter and more compressible, but they’re not as convenient.
 Inflating with your breath also introduces moisture and bacteria inside the pillow.
 Eventually the inside can become dirty and mildewed.

-Pillow cases tend to be cheaper and have no chances of springing a leak.
+Stuffable pillow cases tend to be cheaper and have no chances of springing a leak.
 However the pillow’s comfort and support are reliant upon the clothes you stuff into it.

 When we are going camping, it’s to important consider weight in all of our gear choices.
 Weight adds up eventually, and — if you’re planning to carry your inflatable camping pillow in your backpack — you’ll want to keep weight down.
 However, some reasonable weight additions are warranted when those additions help us function better in the backcountry.